 - A channel that contains a selection of locations, such as the collection of identical locations throughout the Sports section of a publication, gets Level 1;

-- The next channel contains a larger selection of locations, such as all locations across a single publication (i.e. Run Of Site), and gets Level 2;
+- The next channel contains a more extensive selection of locations, such as all locations across a single publication (i.e., Run Of Site), and gets Level 2;

 In the above example, Level 0 has the highest priority.
 Level 1 comes next and has priority over Level 2 and Level 3.
 Whereas Level 2 only takes precedence over Level 3.
 Level 3 does not take precedence over any other level because it has the lowest priority.

-The Location Level factor is taken into consideration after Adhese has collected a list of bookings for the requested position at the highest campaign priority available.
+The Location Level factor is considered after Adhese has collected a list of bookings for the requested position at the highest campaign priority available.

 Following the above level structure, Adhese will first check if anything is booked at Location Level 0.

 When no booking is found for that specific location, the next Location Level will be investigated.

 If one or more bookings are booked to be delivered explicitly at Location Level 1, the next factor will be considered: Targeting.
 A full explanation about the Targeting factor is available in the next section.

 If there are any such bookings, the next factor will be taken into consideration.

 If nothing is booked to be delivered across the website of the publication (Location Level 2), Adhese will check if bookings are booked across the network of the publisher (Location Level 3).